2018 Year-End Tax Information

 Royalty Trust Tax Information

-If you are a unit holder of a royalty trust, the trust provides a tax information booklet that is typically available at a website for the trust.
+If you are a unit holder of a royalty trust, the trust provides an annual tax information booklet that is typically available at the specific royalty trust’s website.
 The web addresses for these booklets are provided at the end of your 1099-Consoldiated Tax Statement.
-We are also providing the list of royalty trust website links here for your convenience.